Tag Archives: Yauco

 Searching For My Afro-Boricua Roots

 UPDATE: On May 22,2017, I found out that I had a 100% West African DNA cousin match on AncestryDNA.
 My new DNA cousin’s name is George Graves-Sampson and we are related on my paternal Puerto Rican side.
 His family is from the Sekondi region in south-western Ghana.
 They are part of the Fante tribe of the Akan ethnic group, which also includes the Ashanti.
-His father was from Elmina, home of the infamous Emlmina Castle, and his mother was from Otuam.
+His father was from Elmina, home of the infamous Elmina Castle, and his mother was from Otuam.
 Now, I know part of where my Afro-Boricua ancestors originated for certain.
 Little by little, DNA testing is leading us back to our ancestral homelands.
 Feeling blessed to finally connect to a place, a people, and a cousin.
 Thank you, cousin George, for being the vehicle that made this blessing possible.

 For more info on Afro-Boricua admixture, please read my friend Fonte Felipe’s blogpost: